plow-technologies/onping-templates/arduino_mqtt_project/README.md

 `mosquitto_sub -h you.rIP.add.res -p port -t pins/current`

-Next, break and unbreak the connection between the AREF wire and the D11 wire.
+Next, break and unbreak the connection between the A0 wire and the D11 wire.
 You should see a message with a Json dictionary of all the pins current values each time you do this.
 Pay attention to the value of D11.
-When the AREF wire is connected, you should see D11:1, when its disconnected you should see D11:0.
+When the A0 wire is connected, you should see D11:1, when its disconnected you should see D11:0.

 **Reading analog input values as they change**